 Finding molecules that go well together is like finding a good dancing partner.

 The ability to go hands-on with 3D molecule models in VR, explore them from different views and angles, and interact with them in new ways is a game-changer for pharmaceutical discovery.
 “I believe the 4Sight tool will change the way we see chemistry and drug design forever,” says Blundell.

 Want to create your own immersive VR experience?
-Download the free Unreal Studio beta, which gives you access to Unreal Engine plus import tools for your modeling package.
+Download Unreal Engine today.